Overview

 FileReport Summary

-FileReport is your “per-file audit log,” designed to:
+FileReport is your per-artifact audit log, designed to:

 • require almost no input